0x0z0n/z0n/posts/Voleur.md

 ```
 This dumps the Kerberos tickets for lacey.miller and svc_winrm.
 The ticket for svc_winrm is successfully cracked, yielding its password (which is not explicitly stated in the log but is a crucial step).

-WinRM Access: The newly acquired credentials for svc_winrm are used to establish a session via WinRM on port 5985.
+WinRM Access: The newly acquired credentials for svc_winrm are used to establish a session via WinRM.
 ![Credentials](Pictures/htb_voleur_svc_winrm_cred.png)

 Bash